ramen2k10/angular-typescript/source/databinding_example/README.md

 -> The app-module component will loop over the entire server list and deliver details to the server-element component. `@Input() used to pass the info from parent component to child component`
 -> app-cookpit component contains two event. when any event will be occour it will emit the event data to the app-module component using @Output.
 ->  `@Output() used to pass the info from child component to parent component`

+## Angular local reference in template
+Local reference - In angular if you want to refer any element reference to other element in the HTML template then we can use the concept the local reference concept.
+The use this reference value inside the type script file we can simply use `HTMLInputElement` object.
+`#ReferenceName` is used to define any reference in the template `example --> <input type="text" class="form-control" #serverNameReference>`